puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

  In this alternate workflow, you are essentially still maintaining baselines of your systems' desired states.
 However, instead of maintaining an _abstract_ baseline by approving changes in the console, you are maintaining _concrete_ baselines in readable Puppet code, which can be audited via version control records.

+#### Puppet Agent Service Rename
+Previously, the puppet agent service was known by several names, depending on platform (e.g. `puppetagent` on Solaris, `pe-puppet-agent` on Debian/Ubuntu, etc.).
+As of PE 3, it is called `'pe-puppet` on all platforms.

 Known Issues
 -----

-As we discover them, this page will be updated with known issues in Puppet Enterprise 2.8.x.
+As we discover them, this page will be updated with known issues in Puppet Enterprise 3.0 and earlier.
 Fixed issues will be removed from this list and noted above in the release notes.
 If you find new problems yourself, please file bugs in Puppet [here][puppetissues] and bugs specific to Puppet Enterprise [here][peissues].

 To find out which of these issues may affect you, run `/opt/puppet/bin/puppet --version`, the output of which will look something like `3.2.2 (Puppet Enterprise 3.0)`.
 To upgrade to a newer version of Puppet Enterprise, see the [chapter on upgrading](./install_upgrading.html).